Church social media managers, it feels unlikely, but it is possible.

 Should you boost an existing post?
 If you manage to make it to the create button, what objective do you choose?
 What should you even use for your ads?

 - Select the traffic objective if you’re new to ads and don’t know how to use a Facebook pixel.
 If you have a pixel on your site, select the conversion objective.

 - For your ad’s copy, focus on the broad value that your Christmas experience offers.
 Maybe that’s free cocoa, a candle lighting ceremony, a family photo booth, or a relevant sharing of the Christmas story.
 Keep it 1-3 lines, highlight this, and include a reference to your call to action of “learn more.”

-- For the creative, use a selfie video from your pastor using the guidelines found in our Facebook ads downloadable [LINK once opt in page is setup]
+- For the creative, use a selfie video from your pastor using the guidelines found in our Facebook ads downloadable.

 - Choose “Learn more” as the call to action, and drive traffic to a landing page that’s all about your Christmas service: times, locations, what will be happening, etc.

 - Make sure your website is optimized so if people want to learn more about your church, they’re able to easily find your website and learn more about you.